aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xltx-to-xlt/_index.md

 ---
 title: Python XLTX to XLT - XLTX to XLT Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLTX to XLT in Python.
-Python Convert XLTX to XLT saveformat.
-Python XLTX to XLT format.
-Save XLTX to XLT Python.
+Convert XLTX to XLT quickly and easily with Aspose.Cells.
+Python XLTX to XLT.
+Python Save XLTX to XLT.
+Save XLTX as XLT using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLTX to XLT in Python., Python XLTX to XLT saveformat., XLTX to XLT Python., Python Convert XLTX to XLT]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLTX to XLT in Python., Save XLTX to XLT using Python., Python XLTX to XLT saveformat., XLTX to XLT Converter., Python Save XLTX as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}